aardzark/PythonSpeechToText/README.md

 The scripts in this repository demonstrate modern offline speech to text capabilities using pre-trained language models.
 * OpenAI provides accurate translations and additional features.
   * It is offline and free to use.
+* [googletrans](https://pypi.org/project/googletrans/) is a python library which implements the Google Translate API

 ## Demo Results